 To interview economists, press should contact Public Affairs at 404-498-8748.

-Brent Meyer is a research economist and assistant policy adviser in the Research Department at the Federal Reserve Bank of Atlanta.
+Brent Meyer is an assistant policy adviser and economist in the Research Department at the Federal Reserve Bank of Atlanta.
 His primary research interests include inflation and prices, monetary policy, and macroeconomic forecasting.
 In addition to providing monetary policy support, Meyer contributes to the Atlanta Fed's Inflation Project, an online dashboard offering an array of data and survey results on inflation, and to the Atlanta Fed's macroblog, which provides commentary on economic topics, including monetary policy, macroeconomic developments, and the Southeast economy.

 Meyer joined the Bank in 2013 after spending nearly seven years at the Federal Reserve Bank of Cleveland.
 There, he served as an economist focusing on, among other things, monetary policy, inflation measurement, and inflation expectations.
 He started his Fed career as a research assistant.
 In that role, he contributed to research on macroeconomic trends and the banking and financial sector.
 Meyer was promoted to economic analyst in 2007, senior economic analyst in 2010, and economist in 2012.
 Prior to joining the Cleveland Fed, he was a research and teaching assistant at Bowling Green State University.